eclipsesource/jsonforms-tooling/vscode-extension/README.md

 * Generate your basic UI Schema from your Schema
 * Preview the current schema files

-## Get Started

-1. First you need to follow the `Get Started` instructions within the README file in the root folder.
-2. After that open the `vscode-extension` folder within Visual Studio Code.
-3. Now press F5 and wait for the debugger to get started.
-4. In the debugger window open any folder you want.

 ## Scaffold a sample project
 1. Right click on the folder, where you want to install the sample project.
-2. Select the `JSONForms: Scaffold Seed Project` in the context menu.
+2. Select the `JSONForms: Scaffold Seed Project` in the context menu. **NOTE**: It can take up to 1 minute, until vscode shows you the next popup
 3. Set a custom name for your project.
 You can also leave the field blank, then the project name will be `jsonforms-react-seed`
 4. Select if you want to use a default schema or a custom schema.
 5a.
 If you've selected the custom schema option, you now need to select the schema file on your PC.